 - Singularity of packaging

 - Renewable energy in manufacture

 - Removal of all hydrocarbons

 When thinking about paints, sustainability encompasses how we make our products, how we ship them and how we recycle them.
 Only by completing the sustainability loop can a manufacturer claim to be truly sustainable, the speed at which we can close the loop relies solely on working effectively with all major partners to solve the very real issues that are now present in our global community.

-Paint recycling is an area where much mis information is circulated.
+Paint recycling is an area where much misinformation is circulated.
 What follows is an overview of what Tikkurila do in the area of recycling:

 - Plastic cans.
-All of our plastic cans are made from on single type of plastic.
+All of our plastic cans are made from one single type of plastic.
 Cat 5 PP or Polypropylene.
 This is a simple way of making it easy for customers to recycle their cans.
 The steel lid can be recycled in normal metal recycling.

 In our own facilities we like many other companies, recycle all of our business waste and collect all of our waste paint washings.
-This dilute is then processed into water and waste paint solid.
+This dilute is then processed into the water and waste paint solid.
 The wastewater is returned clean to the environment, the solid is currently collected and dried prior to safe disposal in energy reclamation.